-Due to the nature of maritime work, there are certain injuries that are more common than others.
-Because of this, there are certain medical tests we see doctors use to diagnose injured maritime workers.
-If the company doctor refuses to give you even an MRI or an X-RAY (the most basic of medical tests), then go get a second opinion on your injury.
+In maritime work, some injuries are more common than others.
+As a result, there are certain common medical diagnostic tests doctors use to examine injured maritime workers.
+If the company doctor refuses to give you an MRI or an X-ray (the most basic of medical tests), then you’ll need a second opinion on your injury.
 The company doctor may not have your best interests at heart.

-If you’re currently seeing a company doctor, make sure he/she performs the following pertinent medical tests to fully explore your injury.
+If you’re currently seeing a company doctor, make sure they perform pertinent medical tests to fully explore your injury.
 Here is a list of medical tests commonly performed on injuries:

-MRI: A magnetic resonance imaging scan (MRI) is one of the most common tests performed to diagnose most injuries to a neck, back, shoulder or knee.
-An MRI scan shows soft tissue and ligament damage and it provides a much greater detailed view than does a CT scan.
+A magnetic resonance imaging scan (MRI) is one of the most common tests performed to diagnose most injuries to a neck, back, shoulder or knee.
+An MRI scan shows soft tissue and ligament damage and provides a more detailed view than a CT scan.
 It’s generally a good idea to get an MRI roughly a week or so after the injury since many soft tissue injuries won’t show up immediately.

-X-RAY: An X-ray is a basic imaging scan of an individual’s bones.
-An X-ray does not show soft tissue or ligament/tendon damage nor will it indicate nerve damage.
+An X-ray is a basic imaging scan of an individual’s bones.
+An X-ray does not show soft tissue or ligament/tendon damage, nor will it indicate nerve damage.

 Most doctors and health facilities will immediately perform an X-ray following an injury.
 It is very important to understand that X-rays will not diagnose the majority of serious injuries.